Internal bicategories: Internal categories

 \item[3-axioms] These data are required to satisfy the following axioms. \begin{enumerate} \item[1.]
 The two 2-morphisms from $m(i \times i): C_0 \ra C_1$ to $i: C_0 \ra C_1$ induced by the left and right identity transformations are equal.
 This axiom is denoted by the commutative diagram \raisebox{\cboxht}{\xymatrix@C-12pt{\ing{3stuff-item23-1.eps} \ar@/^9pt/ @{-}[r] \ar@/_9pt/@{-}[r] & \ing{3stuff-item23-2.eps}}}. \item[2.]
 The composition of the associator with the left identity transformation is equal to the horizontal composition of the left identity transformation with the identity.
 These are two 2-morphisms from $m(m((i \circ s) \times \id) \times \id): C_1 \times_{C_0} C_1 \ra C_1$ to $m: C_1 \times_{C_0} C_1 \ra C_1$.
 The axiom is denoted \alphanum{\ifcase\xypolynode\or \ing{3stuff-item24-2.eps} \or \ing{3stuff-item24-1.eps} \or \ing{3stuff-item24-3.eps} \fi} \xy/r\sct/: \xypolygon3{~={0}~*{\alphanum}} \endxy.
 The corresponding axiom for the right identity is also satisfied---this axiom is abbreviated \raisebox{\cboxht}{\xys{\ing{3stuff-item24a.eps}}}. \item[3.]
 The two 2-morphisms from $m(m(\id \times (i \circ t)) \times \id): C_1 \times_{C_0} C_1 \ra C_1$ to $m: C_1 \times_{C_0} C_1 \ra C_1$, using on the one hand the associator and the left identity and on the other hand the right identity, are equal.
 This axiom is denoted \alphanum{\ifcase\xypolynode\or \ing{3stuff-item25-2.eps} \or \ing{3stuff-item25-1.eps} \or \ing{3stuff-item25-3.eps} \fi} \xy/r\sct/: \xypolygon3{~={0}~*{\alphanum}} \endxy. \item[4.]
 The pentagon axiom for the associator is satisfied: \alphanum{\ifcase\xypolynode\or \ing{3stuff-item17-1.eps} \or \ing{3stuff-item17-2.eps} \or \ing{3stuff-item17-3.eps} \or \ing{3stuff-item17-4.eps} \or \ing{3stuff-item17-5.eps} \fi} \db{ \xy/r\scd/: \xypolygon5{~:{(0,.7)::}~={36}~*{\alphanum}} \endxy. } Here the double caret end on a morphism indicates that it is composed with the other morphisms after the singly careted morphism. \end{enumerate} \end{description} \end{definition}

-\begin{remark} This definition can be modified by omitting the condition that $s \times t: C_1 \ra C_0 \times C_0$ be a fibration---we refer to the resulting notion as a not-necessarily fibrant category object in the 2-category $\cC$. \end{remark}
+\begin{remark} This definition can be modified by omitting the condition that $s \times t: C_1 \ra C_0 \times C_0$ be a fibration---we refer to the resulting notion as a not-necessarily fibrant category object in the 2-category $\cC$.
+Not-necessarily fibrant category objects in the 2-category $\CAT$ are better known as ``double categories"; they were introduced by Ehresmann~\cite{ehresmann} and studied extensively by Grandis--Par\'e~\cite{grandispare-limits}. \end{remark}

 \begin{remark} When the ambient 2-category is $\CAT$ or $\SMC$, it is convenient to modify this definition slightly in order to allow $C_0$ and $C_1$ to be large (symmetric monoidal) categories.
 Though these are not objects of $\CAT$ or $\SMC$, per se, the definition given functions perfectly well in that context, with ``1-morphism" replaced by ``(symmetric monoidal) functor" and ``2-morphism" replaced by ``(symmetric monoidal) natural transformation". \end{remark}